 The Bonavita came in second place.
 It ranked highly for both taste and bitterness.
 If you do not like strong bitter coffee, this is not the machine for you.

 The Moccamaster narrowly scored third place, with similar scores that were just slightly lower than the Bonavita.
 The Moccamaster was notably less bitter than the Bonavita.
 It was also mentioned by several participants that coffee this machine produced was not particularly hot.

 Cuisinart scored well in strength and bitterness, balancing out the lower taste and smell results.
 The one positive comment we heard repeatedly was the nice temperature.
 Our office likes their coffee hot.

 OXO - On Barista

-The OXO won first place in our series of taste test scoring the highest marks in taste, strength and smell.
+The OXO won first place in our series of taste tests.
+It scored the highest marks in taste, strength and smell.

 Hamilton Beach is a budget buy that produces mediocre coffee that will keep your office going, but may not have them running back for more.